instructure/instructure-ui/docs/contributing/api-guidelines.md

 ### Component Properties

-- All components should pass through additional props down to the root DOM element using the `omitProps` utility. (e.g. `<div {...omitProps(this.props, MyComponent.propTypes)}>`).
-Note that in addition to omitting the props you pass in, `omitProps` will remove the `theme`, `className` and `style` props to prevent unexpected style issues.
+- All components should pass through additional props down to the root DOM element using the `passthroughProps` utility. (e.g. `<div {...passthroughProps(this.props)}>`).
+Note that in addition to allowing only valid DOM node attributes, `passthroughProps` will remove the `className` and `style` props to prevent unexpected style issues.
+These need to be set explicitly and used with caution.
 - Avoid props that could be computed from other props. (e.g. prefer `<Select filter={handleFilter} />` over `<Select shouldFilter filter={handleFilter} />`.
 Prefer determining whether filtering should happen based on the presence of the `filter` function prop.)
 - Avoid situations where certain prop combinations are not supported.
 Prefer splitting the component into separate components with fewer props or using `PropTypes.oneOf`.
 - Set default prop values for non-required props when possible.